Suzy9586/Suzy9586.github.io/index.md

 # Welcome to Suzy's World!
-## Where we love rainbows, unicorns, and butterflies!
+## Where we love rainbows, butterflies, and unicorns!
 ![Happy thoughts](Screen Shot 2018-02-10 at 6.55.36 AM.png)